nolanyee/data-science-portfolio/music-transcriber/README.md

 <img src="images/MusicFig22.png" width ="900">

-The user can set the maximum allowable adjustment for note durations, and the minumum score improvement required to make an adjustment.
+The user can set the maximum allowable adjustment for note durations, and the minimum score improvement required to make an adjustment.

 ### Results and Discussion
 The algorithm was tested on 3 small sections of pieces by J. S. Bach.
 The first two were at a moderate tempo, but the last one is faster.
 The results are shown below.